H.R.1309 - Workplace Violence Prevention for Health Care and Social Service Workers Act116th Congress (2019-2020) |

-(A) Annual training and education includes information on the Plan, including identified workplace violence hazards, work practice control measures, reporting procedures, record keeping requirements, response procedures, and employee rights.
+(A) Annual training and education shall include information on the Plan, including identified workplace violence hazards, work practice control measures, reporting procedures, record keeping requirements, response procedures, anti-retaliation policies, and employee rights.

-(C) Additional training for each such covered employee whose job circumstances has changed, within a reasonable timeframe after such change.
+(C) Additional training shall be provided for each such covered employee whose job circumstances have changed, within a reasonable timeframe after such change.

-(E) All training provides such employees opportunities to ask questions, give feedback on such training, and request additional instruction, clarification, or other followup.
+(F) All training shall provide such employees opportunities to ask questions, give feedback on training, and request additional instruction, clarification, or other followup.

-(G) All training is appropriate in content and vocabulary to the language, educational level, and literacy of such covered employees.
+(H) All training shall be appropriate in content and vocabulary to the language, educational level, and literacy of such covered employees.

 (I) records related to each Plan of the employer, including workplace violence risk and hazard assessments, and identification, evaluation, correction, and training procedures;